jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 Positions will be liquidated if the trader's collateral, after subtracting fees, adding unrealized profits and subtracting unrealized losses, is less than 0.2% of the position size.

 :::info
 When reducing the size of a position, the collateral amount is reduced as well to maintain the leverage for the position.
-For example, if a position has a 10x leverage, and reduces its size by 50%, the same amount of collateral will be withdrawed from the position to maintain the 10x leverage.
+For example, if a position has a 10x leverage, and reduces its size by 50%, the same amount of collateral will be withdrew from the position to maintain the 10x leverage.
 :::

 ### Liquidation